Paris Saint-Germain have finalised the capture of Roma defender Marquinhos, who moves to Parc des Princes for a reported fee of €35 million [£31.1m].

 "It marks our commitment to project ourselves into the future to build one of the biggest teams in Europe."

-PSG has already signed left back Lucas Digne from Lille and Edinson Cavani from Napoli as it looks to strengthen its bid for Champions League glory next season.
+PSG have already signed left-back Lucas Digne from Lille and Edinson Cavani from Napoli as they look to strengthen in their bid for Champions League glory next season.